-Any measuring equipment can turn defective due to a variety of reasons.
+Any measuring equipment can become defective for a variety of reasons.
 Dial gauges may show faulty readings due to incorrect settings or slipped teeth.

 What is the dial indicator?